AWS’s private connection model is called Direct Connect.

 Direct Connect Gateway

 You can use an AWS Direct Connect Gateway to connect your AWS Direct Connect connection to a private virtual interface to one or more VPCs in your account that are located in the same or different regions.
 You can attach multiple private virtual interfaces.
-NOTE: You cannot use a Direct Connect Gateway to connect to a VPC within a different AWS account.
+NOTE: A previous limitation on using AWS Direct Connect Gateway for single accounts only has been lifted and multiple accounts sharing a common billing entity is now supported.
+Please refer to our blog entry on AWS Gateways for more information.

 Private Virtual Interface